ayeddanapudi/Linkedin-Data-Projects/README.md

         where _<name_of_destination_country>_ is the desired destination country of the migrants.

 -   **_merge_city_mapper.py_** : merges all csv files in the city mapper dataset to be a singular parquet file for use with the AKM model.
     - _outputs_: .parquet file of merged city mapper csv files

+- **_collapse_education_data.py_** : converts Revellio Linkedin Education Data into a wide format (by user_id) for use as controls for individual education, universities, year of education etc.
+      - _outputs_: .parquet file with 1 row per user_id detailing each level of education that an individual has attained in the dataset (grouped by High School, Associates Degrees, Bachelors Degrees and Post Graduate Degrees)